BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 Each time a user enters a value in the console, the Service application will relay the configuration change request to the device leveraging the IoT Hub's Device Twin capabilities.
-The Twin is a bi-directional cloud based projection of the device, through which configuartion and status information can flow.
+The Twin is a bi-directional cloud based projection of the device, through which configuration and status information can flow.

 1) In *Service.cs* add the following method that selects the device twin information from the IoT Hub and prints the results to the console: